Skaytacium/wrauth/docs/config.md

 wrauth doesn't watch the Authelia user database, but it parses that on file change. to reload it, just write something (like a comment) to one of the watched `yaml` files and it will be reloaded.

-access rules are NOT matched sequentially, it is specifically in the order:
+IP rules are matched sequentially, but access rules are not. it's in the order:
 - bypasses
 - direct
 - globs